port-labs/port-docs/docs/create-self-service-experiences/setup-ui-for-action/setup-ui-for-action.md

 The `condition` field allows you to define rules using Port's [search & query syntax](/search-and-query/#rules) to determine which entities the action will be available for.

-:::info Existing entity
+:::info Requisites
-Since conditions require an existing entity to evaluate, they are only available for actions with `DAY-2` or `DELETE` operations.
+- Since conditions require an existing entity to evaluate, they are only available for actions with `DAY-2` or `DELETE` operations.
+- For the same reason, the action must be tied to a blueprint (see above).
 :::

-The following example shows a condition that will make the action available only for entities with a property named `namespace` that has the value `default`:
+The following example shows a condition that will make the action available only for entities with a property named `environment` that has the value `production`:

 ```yaml
 {